Input design for the optimal control of networked moments: Input placement with nonlinear outputs

 Because the hypersphere surface $\text{tr}(B^\top B) = m + \epsilon$ is smooth, normalization onto the sphere surface can be done simply, using the following operator:

 The constrained energy function $\widetilde{\mathcal{E}}_c$ is used to represent a function which solves for the minimum energy that can be obtained in the constrained state space $\mathcal{C}$.
 This could alternatively be obtained by an upper bound such as the one given by Theorem \ref{thm:varbound}.
-Algorithm \ref{alg1} also depends on a differential operator denoted by $\widetilde{\nabla}$.
+Algorithm \ref{alg1} also depends on a differential operator denoted by $\widetilde{\nabla}$ and a small positive convergence threshold $\delta^*$ with $0<\delta^* \ll 1$.

-These algorithms are similar to the PGM and NPGM \cite{li2015minimum,gao2020optimal}, but incorporate different energy functions -- which nest a state selection algorithm to satisfy the metric constraint at the lowest cost.
-In the case that constrained spaces are convex (such as level curves of the mean or variance), these adjusted energy functions can be computed efficiently, either through closed form solutions, semidefinite programming, or using bounds related to the spectrum of the system Gramians.
+These algorithms are similar to the PGM and NPGM \cite{li2015minimum,gao2020optimal}, but incorporate different energy functions -- nesting a state optimization to satisfy the metric constraint at the lowest cost.
+The PGM \cite{li2015minimum} minimizes control energy to a given state subject to the trace constraint, and the NPGM introduced flexibility into this problem by generalizing away from the trace constraint.
+In a similar fashion, we generalize away from the constraint that the final state is known and exogenous parameter of the problem.

-In cases when the constrained metric is nonlinear, we can use coordinate descent to approximate a local solution to the optimal state; using an iterave procedure to find local improvements in the control energy.
+In cases when the constrained metric is nonlinear, we can use coordinate descent to approximate a local solution to the optimal state; using the iterative procedure to find local improvements in the control energy.